 Goodwill Impairment.
 In January 2017, the FASB issued authoritative guidance that simplifies the process required to test goodwill for impairment.
-The authoritative guidance will be effective for Applied in the first quarter of fiscal 2021, with early adoption permitted.
+The authoritative guidance will be effective for Applied in the first quarter of fiscal 2021.
+Early adoption is permitted.
 The adoption of this guidance is not expected to have a significant impact on Applied's consolidated financial statements.